Yorkshire Lawn & Garden Est. West Yorkshire

 Gardens in Wakefield.

-The Sandal area sits on that Magnesian Limestone belt -- well-drained, slightly alkaline, and it warms earlier in spring than the valley floor.
-Lawns here establish more readily but the alkaline soil limits some planting choices.
-The inter-war semis and post-war detached houses in Sandal and Crofton have the larger garden footprints in the Wakefield district, with established beech hedging on many boundaries and mature ornamental trees that generate significant leaf clearance in October and November.
+The Magnesian Limestone belt to the east runs through Sandal, Crofton and the higher ground toward Ossett.
+The soil there is well-drained, slightly alkaline and warms noticeably earlier in spring than the valley floor.
+Lawns establish more readily on this ground and borders benefit from the alkaline pH -- roses, clematis and traditional cottage-garden planting do well.
+The inter-war semis and post-war detached houses in Sandal have the largest garden footprints in the WF district, with established beech hedging on many boundaries and mature ornamental trees that generate significant leaf clearance in October and November.

-Around Normanton, Sharlston and the old mining areas east of the city, subsidence and builder's infill have left patches of uneven ground where lawns have never quite settled.
-If your grass has a persistently hollow or uneven feel underfoot, legacy ground movement is the most likely explanation rather than anything you have done wrong with the lawn.
-Aeration and overseeding programmes can improve the surface considerably, but levelling is sometimes the more practical fix on badly affected plots.
+Around Normanton, Sharlston and the old colliery-area streets east of the city, legacy ground movement from former mining activity has left patches of uneven lawn on some properties where the grass has never quite settled.
+If your grass has a persistently hollow or uneven feel underfoot and nothing you do makes it improve, ground movement is the most likely explanation.
+Managing the surface with aeration and overseeding improves things considerably, though levelling is sometimes the more practical fix on plots where the subsidence has been significant.

 The privet, laurel and beech boundaries through the post-war suburbs -- Lupset, Crigglestone, Horbury Bridge -- have been growing since the 1950s and 1960s.
-Left for a couple of seasons they spread considerably further than most owners expect.
-Proper structural cutting once or twice a year keeps them manageable; waiting until they've grown out significantly turns a routine job into a half-day reduction.
-If yours has got wide over the years, check what restoring a mature hedge typically costs before booking.
+Left for a couple of seasons on Wakefield's productive soil they spread considerably further than most owners expect.
+Proper structural cutting once or twice a year keeps them manageable.
+For guidance on what garden maintenance costs across the Wakefield area, the cost guide covers the WF1 to WF5 postcodes.

 Most common work